sisiran-aws/lightsailworkshop/content/lamp/lab2/deploy_app.md

         cp /opt/bitnami/apache2/configs/config.php /opt/bitnami/apache2/configs/config.php.bak

 * Create a new condfiguration file to work with the locally installed database.
-The command below uses ***sed*** to go through the configuration file and replace placeholder values with the values of the environment variables we set the previous step.
+The command below uses ***sed*** to go through the configuration file and replace placeholder values with the values of the environment variables you set in the previous step.
 It writes these values into a new file (***config.php.monolithic***)

         cat /opt/bitnami/apache2/configs/config.php | \
         sed "s/<endpoint>/$ENDPOINT/; \